top of page

 When do I retain an attorney in foster care adoption?

-In the State of New York, you have may have an attorney accompany you to Court after the child is in your home for one (1) year.
+In the State of New York, you have may have an attorney represent you as a foster parent.
+The foster parent and their attorney may take part in all of the Permanency Hearings and dispositional hearing.
 Your attorney can assist in creating a plan for contact after the adoption is finalized.
-Foster parents must have representation to prepare and file the Petition for adoption and supporting documents.
-Your attorney will appear in Court at the finalization of your adoption.
+Foster parents must have representation to prepare and file the petition for adoption and supporting documents.
+Your attorney will also appear in Court at the finalization of your adoption.

-The Department of Social Services (DSS) or Administration for Children's Services (ACS) provides a subsidy for your legal representation.
+The Department of Social Services (DSS) or Administration for Children's Services (ACS) may provide a subsidy for your legal representation. for the adoption.
+If foster parents qualify for the subsidy, then The Law Office of Faith Getz Rousso, P.C., will request payment directly from the Agency.

 bottom of page